Great CV Ideas to boost your CV

 Very much aligned to the one of the experienced candidates, the profile of your CV will differ only in the work experience paragraph.
 For instance, instead of listing the most recent work experience , focus solely on providing an experience that is relevant for the temporary job.
 Recruiters are not seeking the highest potential candidates in these roles.
 Above all, those proven that have the skills or experience to complete this temporary role.

 - Make sure your CV is customised for every job application, not a template to change job application titles

 - You are not writing a book!
-So don’t go into long paragraphs explaining how you achieved a certain goal, always keep in mind the time constraint of recruiters
+So don’t go into long paragraphs explaining how each CV idea you achieved was realised.
+Always keep in mind the time constraint of recruiters.

 - Be honest at all times, provide true facts and figures that you can back up under any interview question.